-Raspberry Pi Foundation Community
+Check out the following Raspberry Pi Foundation resources:

 Not all power supplies will work with the Pi.
 Use a power supply that has proven compatibility with Raspberry Pi boards.
 Phone chargers often don’t provide a stable enough voltage.